Compare Exchange Rates to Buy Hungarian Forint (HUF)

 What is the best currency to take to Budapest?

 Hungarian forint is the best currency to take to Budapest.
-Cash and card are popular in the Budapest.
+Cash and cards are popular in Budapest.
 When paying for meals, in shops and accommodation, debit card, credit cards, will be accepted as well as cash.

-It's important to remember not all supermarkets, train stations and bus stations do not accept debit card and credit cars so it is best to carry smaller notes at all times.
+It's important to remember not all supermarkets, train stations and bus stations do not accept debit card and credit cards so it is best to carry smaller notes at all times.

 When is the best time to buy Hungarian forint?

 Find the best time to buy Hungarian forint with Australian dollars with our rate tracker.
-It keeps track on the HUF to AUD or AUD to HUF exchange rate and emails you when the exchange rate gets to the rate your chose to buy Hungarian forint.
+It keeps track of the HUF to AUD or AUD to HUF exchange rate and emails you when the exchange rate gets to the rate you chose to buy Hungarian forint.